slackware-es/web/content/docs/shell.md

  - ArrowUp and ArrowDown: Browse history.
 Go to the line you want to repeat, edit details and press Enter to save time.
  - Shift+PageUp and Shift+PageDown: Browse terminal buffer (to see text that has "scrolled off" the screen).
  - Tab: Command or filename completion; when multiple choices are possible, the system will either signal with an audio or visual bell, or, if too many choices are possible, ask you if you want to see them all.
- - Tab Tab: Shows file or command completion possibilities.
+ - Tab Tab (Tab twice): Shows file or command completion possibilities.

 The prompt
 -----